Iran minister confident of nuclear deal with West

-VIENNA, Feb 27 (Reuters) - Iran’s foreign minister said on Wednesday he was optimistic an agreement could be reached with six world powers on the country’s disputed nuclear programme.
+VIENNA (Reuters) - Iran’s foreign minister said on Wednesday he was optimistic an agreement could be reached with six world powers on the country’s disputed nuclear program.

 “Very confident,” Ali Akbar Salehi told Reuters when asked on the sidelines of a U.N. conference in Vienna how confident he was of a positive outcome.